Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Addresses-slides.md

 </pba-col>
 </pba-cols>

+Notes:

+Question to ask:
+Does anyone know what a BIP is?

 ---

 ## Mnemonic to Secret Key

+For the Math peoples, what is a secret key?<!-- .element: class="fragment" data-fragment-index="0" -->

-The secret key is a scalar value from the scalar field of the base field which the elliptic curve is defined over.
-Not a phrase.
+The secret key is a scalar value from the scalar field of the base field from which an elliptic curve is defined over.
+Not a phrase! <!-- .element: class="fragment" data-fragment-index="1" -->

-BIP39 applies 2,048 rounds of the SHA-512 hash function<br /> to the mnemonic to derive a 64 byte key.
+BIP39 applies 2,048 rounds of the SHA-512 hash function<br /> to the mnemonic to derive a 64 byte key.<!-- .element: class="fragment" data-fragment-index="2" -->

 ---